altmattr/mq-magic/stem_club/5_pc_connection.md

 # Stream Video

-Using the sense hat interface, start streaming the video with the "S" command.
+* Using the sense hat interface, start streaming the video with the "S" command.

-gif please
+* On your computer, **Make sure you are connected to the access point**

-On your computer, **making sure you are connected to the access point**, go to "stemclub.local:8000" in your web browser.
+* Go to "stemclub.local:8000" in your web browser.
 You should see the camera stream from your Pi.

 {: .task}
 ## No Internet?